You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Mondello

-Although Palermo isn’t a beach city, I would still say it’s one of the best places to stay in Sicily for beaches.
-Why?
-Because Mondello Beach is an easy 25-minute bus ride from the city and it’s absolutely stunning.
-It was one of our favourite most regularly done day trips from Palermo.
+Palermo is a port city, but if you’re a beach lover, don’t let that turn you off!
+Mondello Beach is an easy 25-minute bus ride from the city and it’s absolutely stunning.
+It was one of our favourite and most regularly done day trips from Palermo.

 Distance from Palermo: 12 km

-Best transport option: Local bus number 806 regularly departs from Palermo and a ticket that is valid for 90 minutes costs 1.40 euros.
+Best transport option: Local bus number 806 regularly departs from Palermo and a ticket valid for 90 minutes, costs 1.40 euros.

 Cefalù